This text is translated into Russian by google automatic human level neural machine.

 Professor, Head of the Department of Philosophy and Culturology of the Pacific State University, Doctor of Philosophy

 What can I say about universities in the last couple of decades.
 Yes, only one thing is being reformed.
 Introduced and with a whistle are canceled new forms of employment, new increasingly cumbersome forms of accountability, there are new positions of managers from education.
 Only one thing remains or is trying to remain: with a call the teacher enters the classroom and begins classes.
 Only today, and this - the only important part of education - was suddenly threatened.

 Education is a conservative thing.
 Probably the most conservative of all social areas.
 Actually, this is her strength.
 It is the conservatism of education, especially higher education that allows society to reproduce and preserve itself, allows children to understand parents and vice versa.

-“It used to be this way,” the thoughtful reader will say, “But in our dynamic time, in our era of change, everything is different.”
-But here it is worth remembering that in “our dynamic time,” “in an era of change,” humanity has been living for many centuries.
-And every time she (the era of change) was the most-most.
-The current time here is no different.
-And education every time turned out to be the thread that connected the past and the present, did not allow time to crumble into pieces.
+“It used to be like that,” the thoughtful reader will say, “But in our dynamic time, in our era of changes, everything is different.”
+But here it is worth remembering that in "our dynamic time", "in an era of changes", humanity has been living for many centuries.
+And every time she (the era of change) was the very-very.
+The current time is no different here.
+And education each time turned out to be the thread that connected the past and the present, did not give time to fall to pieces.

 “What is it about you,” another reader will say, “education should train popular specialists.”
 The rest is just snot and unnecessary philosophy. ” Actually, so think high, and not very high leaders.
 Many rulers of doom and shark feathers think so.
 This was managed to convince society itself.
 Of course, higher education also has this role.
 Only she is not the first and not the main one.
 Moreover, any or almost every person knows that specialists are being trained (really, are being trained) in the first three months of work, and not at all in high school.
 So, for what high school?
 Let's think about it.